DomeT99/astro-minimal/README.md

 If you have feedback or have encountered any problems or bugs, feel free to open an issue in the dedicated section 🤞

-## Misc.
-This template used to power [my personal site](https://domenicotenace.netlify.app), that you can find in "personal-blog" branch of this repository.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)